GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Approach

-\textbf{High Activation Object Mining.} With \enquote{saliency constrained object masking}, we obtain $P_{\text{seg}}$, where the structure of the instances that are consistent with salient objects is refined.
+With saliency constrained object masking, we obtain $P_{\text{seg}}$, where the structure of the instances that are consistent with salient objects is refined.
 However, recall that existing salient object detection models are trained with class-agnostic objects and center bias, and so non-salient objects may masked as background.
 As shown in Fig.~\ref{fig:pseudo generation}(b), the TV monitor and potted plant are mislabeled as background.
 We then propose a high activation object mining strategy to solve this issue.

 GETAM can correctly locate all desired objects in both salient and non-salient regions as shown in Fig.~\ref{fig:pseudo generation}(a).
-For class $c$, we find high confident regions by searching for pixels with activation greater than a threshold $\alpha$ in non-salient regions.
-We treat these as pseudo labels of class $c$ in the background (see Fig.~\ref{fig:pseudo generation}~(c)).
+For class $c$, we find high confidence regions by searching for pixels with activation greater than a threshold $\alpha$ in non-salient regions.
+We treat these as pseudo labels of class $c$ in the background (see Fig.~\ref{fig:pseudo generation}(c)).
 In addition, we maintain another high-confidence conflict mask $M_{\text{conflict}}$ to register conflict areas in non-salient regions.
 That is, if a pixel is highly activated by more than one class in the background, we regard it as conflict and label it as unknown (255) to avoid introducing incorrect labels.
 Formally, high activation object mining is defined:

-where $\alpha$ is the high confidence threshold, empirically set to 0.9, \ie, if the activation at a pixel of class $c$ is higher than $90\%$ of all activation of the same object class, we regard it as highly activated and label it as $c$, otherwise as background (0).
+where $\alpha$ is the high confidence threshold, empirically set to 0.9, i.e., if the activation at a pixel of class $c$ is higher than $90\%$ of all activation of the same object class, we regard it as highly activated and label it as $c$, otherwise as background (0).
 We ablate $\alpha$ in detail in the supplementary material.

-We give a quantitative comparison of our generated pseudo labels to other methods in Table \ref{table pseudo label}.
+We give a quantitative comparison of our pseudo labels to other methods in Table \ref{table pseudo label}.
 Our high-quality pseudo labels can be directly used to supervise an off-the-shelf semantic segmentation model.
-They can also supervise a segmentation branch of the same vision transformer backbone in an end-to-end manner.
-We will introduce in the next section.
+They can also supervise a segmentation branch of the same vision transformer backbone in an end-to-end manner (detailed below).